Esporles wants to curb housing prices — a municipal plan with a catch

 Critical analysis

 The municipality has decided to create a public register of undeveloped plots and buildings in need of renovation.
 At first glance this sounds like a practical tool: list things that have been neglected for years and then look for ways to use these sites sensibly.
-Measures the administration is considering include expropriations, if necessary, to make room for social housing.
+Measures the administration is considering include expropriations, if necessary, to make room for social housing and measures such as express building permits for social housing in the Balearic Islands are also under discussion.
 It will also be examined whether Esporles can be classified as a zone with a tight housing market; Pollença is set to consider something similar.

 The problem is that such registers alone have little effect if clear timelines, budgets and personnel resources are not defined in parallel.
 Without binding deadlines the same phenomenon threatens as elsewhere on Mallorca: fine declarations of intent, but construction sites that remain empty for years.
 Expropriations are legally possible, but they are expensive, time-consuming and politically sensitive — and they do not automatically solve the problem if no affordable housing is created afterwards.